History of Apple in Timeline

 In 2015, the US Food and Drug Administration determined that Arctic apples are as safe and nutritious as conventional apples.

-In April 2017, the Committee for Vascular Plants of the IAPT decided, with a narrow majority, that the newly popular name "M. domestica" should be conserved.
+In April 2017, the Committee decided, with a narrow majority, that the newly popular name 'M. domestica' should be conserved.

 2017: 'Cosmic Crisp' released by Washington State University

-In 2017, Washington State University released the 'Cosmic Crisp', a hybrid of the 'Honeycrisp' and the 'Enterprise' apples.
+In 2017, Washington State University released the 'Cosmic Crisp', a cross between the 'Honeycrisp' and the 'Enterprise'.

-2017: Canadian Food Inspection Agency determines Arctic apples are safe
+2017: Canadian Food Inspection Agency approves Arctic apples

 In 2017, the Canadian Food Inspection Agency determined that Arctic apples are as safe and nutritious as conventional apples.